lrq619/Ninja/README.md

     **Online Battle System**: I implement the websocket server for battle system, including enable the players to release skills to fight with each other.

     **Real-time feedback**: I implement the websocket server so two players can exchange information and game status through the server.

+    **Access phone camera**: I use android native library to access the camera and transfer frames to gesture recognizer.

     **Recognize basic gesture**: I use mediapipe library to recognize gesture and tranfer them to backend server.
 - Zhang Lechen: